Heroes And Giants

 A concept not easily embraced by the mind of a boy.

-Obedience from wife and child
+Obedience from wife and child.

 Mouth shut.
+Ears open.

 Obey, respect, praise, pray.

-When Mother was raped,
+When Mother was beaten and raped, I was mute.

 Belittled, afraid, angry, ashamed.